Areas easy to reach from Malvern

 The Fleece Inn at Bretforton holds a regular Asparagus Festival May/June (it is a National Trust property); the nearby The Round of Gras (Badsey) claims to be the only pub anywhere named after this locally grown delicacy.

-See Cycle Hire and Shops for Pedalaway bike hire in the Forest.
-The Pedalabikeaway Cycle Centre is next to the 12 mile way-marked Forest trail – off-road and rather different to most cycle routes in the area.
+The ‘Visit Dean Wye’ website also has a cycling section.
+See that or our Cycle Hire and Shops page for Pedalaway bike hire in the Forest – their Pedalabikeaway Cycle Centre is next to the 12 mile way-marked off-road Forest trail.
+Also Dean Forest Cycles, plus Wye Bikes opening 2021.

 Model Village Lydney Park estate, phone 01594 845244.
 Looks fun from the pics on the web site.

 Forest of Dean (community) radio broadcasts on 1521/1503 MW.

 Greenway Farm Campsite, north of Drybrook, has a cafe open to visitors – discount for members of cycling groups apparently.

 A prominent landmark south of Newent, it can be seen for miles around – the hill with a distinctive clump of trees of top.

 Taynton is just to the east and is the home of the Taynton Squash Perry Pear and award winning walnuts.
 According to a now defunct website, Glasshouse village right on the edge of the hill is actually a part of Taynton.